 6. Does your vacation home have vacation rental potential?
 If it does, then this may be a great way to reduce or cover your vacation home's operating expenses during the time you are not there.
 Renters often pay a premium for amenities like a hot tub or fireplace and convenient access to either the beach or ski slopes.

-The two-story, three bedroom beachfront home has lots of windows that provide an abundance of natural light.
-The home has a front and rear porch as well as a sunroon (Plan #168-1011).
+The two-story, three bedroom lakefront home has lots of windows that provide an abundance of natural light (above).
+The home has a front and rear porch (below) as well as a sunroon (Plan #168-1011).

 Vacations and Vacation Homes: An Early Perspective

 During the early 19th century, vacations were limited to the upper crust of society.
 Only wealthy families owned second homes and enjoyed the luxury of recreational travel.
 Customarily, these families moved to a summer home to take a break from the oppressive heat of the hot months.

 The advent of industrialization and the demands of work on individuals and families made it necessary for the rest of the population to take a break from the rigors of their daily routines and have some fun.

 Present-day vacation house plans can trace some of their origins to “Sunday Houses”- second homes constructed near churches in the late 17th century.
 The homes belonged to farmers and ranchers who lived in rural areas that were quite remote from the town – therefore, making it almost impossible to commute to church services.

 Having a weekend house in town allowed these families to take a break from their daily chores and routines.
 With a house in town, the families were able to attend church, do some trading, go to social events, and participate in various activities with other residents.